 New contexts, new business models and increasing awareness of compelling environmental and social issues are stimulating new paradigms for fashion.
 As principal investigator of two EPSRC/AHRC funded projects, Interrogating Fashion and Considerate Design, both part of the inter-disciplinary research initiative ‘Designing for the 21st Century’, Sandy brought together fashion and textile designers, academics in engineering design, computing and material science, artists and researchers to discuss future ideas and changing paradigms for fashion in the 21st century.
 Following on from the Interrogating Fashion research cluster, Sandy led the inter-disciplinary Considerate Design project to assist designers in developing sustainable fashion products to ultimately reduce fashion consumption but increase consumer delight through personalisation enabled by technology and craft.

 Recent research projects focus on the role of design and new business models in addressing sustainability issues in the fashion and textile sectors towards a more sustainable prosperity.
-These include the cross-UAL FIREup project, funded by the AHRC, a collaborative knowledge exchange platform researching ways to connect academic research with the designer fashion sector to enhance innovation and help build sustainable businesses; and the Research Councils UK funded project What’s Digital about Fashion Design.
+Currently she is PI of the AHRC funded project Rethinking Fashion Design Entrepreneurship: Fostering Sustainable Practices, based in the Centre for Sustainable Fashion, in collaboration with Middlesex University and the Open University.
+This project focuses on design-led micro and small fashion businesses.
+Previous projects include the cross-UAL FIREup project, funded by the AHRC, a collaborative knowledge exchange project researching ways to connect academic research with the designer fashion sector to enhance innovation and help build sustainable businesses; and the Research Councils UK funded project What’s Digital about Fashion Design?

 Through her numerous PhD graduates, Sandy has helped establish design-led research in fashion practice, integrating innovative practice and design-led methodologies with theoretical frameworks, in order to develop hybrid design researchers who can lead new thinking in a space that spans both practice and theory.